slaclab/pydm/docs/source/macros.rst

 Macro Behavior at Run Time
 --------------------------
 PyDM will remember the macros used to launch a display, and re-use them when navigating with the forward, back, and home buttons.
+When a new display is opened, any macros defined on the current window are also passed to the new display.
+This lets you cascade macros to child displays.